pridevel/slate/source/index.html.md

 //output:

+The controller file is created in the controllers folder.

 class PostsController < ApplicationController end

 ```
->Controller classes inherit from ApplicationController, which is the other file in the controllers folder: application.rb.

 ## View